lairdubois/lairdubois-opencutlist-sketchup-extension/docs/02-faq.md

 ## North America only Problems

 In North America, there is a distinction between the **nominal** and the **actual** size of many wood products (rough wood, dimensional lumber, wood panels).
-SketchUp works with **actual dimensions**, therefore you need to enter actual sizes and not nominal sizes.
+SketchUp and OpenCutList work with **actual dimensions**, therefore you need to enter actual sizes and not nominal sizes.

 ### My model unit is fractional, do I need to enter nominal or actual dimensions?

 For dimensional lumber (softwood), when the nominal size is 2 x 4, the actual size will be at least 1-1/2 x 3-1/2 at 19 % maximum-moisture content.

-Here are a few examples from [Archtoolbox](https://www.archtoolbox.com/materials-systems/wood-plastic-composites/dimensional-lumber-sizes-nominal-vs-actual.html)
+Here are a few examples from [Archtoolbox](https://www.archtoolbox.com/materials-systems/wood-plastic-composites/dimensional-lumber-sizes-nominal-vs-actual.html).

 | Nominal Size (inches)  | Actual Size (inches) | Actual Size (mm)|
 | ---------------------- | -------------------- | --------------- |